Skip to main

 About Bosch Australia Manufacturing Solutions (BAMS)

-Founded in 1954, Bosch Australia Manufacturing Solutions (Bosch Australia Manufacturing Solutions) is a division of Bosch Australia & New Zealand, specialising in providing advanced manufacturing solutions.
+Founded in 1954, Bosch Australia Manufacturing Solutions (BAMS) is a division of Bosch Australia & New Zealand, specialising in providing advanced industrial solutions.
+By leveraging Bosch’s 140-year legacy of engineering excellence and our own 70-year history of manufacturing in Australia, we help businesses transform complex production challenges into opportunities for efficiency and scale.

 Our values